Inspiring Leadership: What Type of Leader Are You?

 Unlike autocratic leaders, they may get input from their team.
 However, if feedback or suggestions don’t fit with company policy or how things were done in the past, they won’t be taken on board.

-This style of leadership can be found in older, more traditional businesses – i.e. Government organisations.
+This style can be found in older, more traditional businesses – i.e. Government organisations.

 While better than autocratic leadership in that employees get a say, rigid adherence to strict policies and processes stifles innovation.